GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/README.md

         --set-secrets KGSEARCH_API=kgsearch_key:latest
     ```

+    If prompted to create a new Artifact Registry repository, type 'Y' to continue.

+    This command:

+    * Creates a new image for the code within the current directory using [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks)
+    * Stores the image in Artifact Registry
+    * Deploys a new public service, using the newly created image, referencing the secret.

-    Note the returned service URL from this command.
+    Once complete, note the returned service URL from this command.

 1. Open the generated service URL.
 You can also find the URL from the command line: